mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 return for making some other problem quietly go away.

 For shipowners with a cargo to deliver, delay can be devastating.
-The threat of a lawsuit or a similar reason why the characters’ ship will have to stay in port until the matter is resolved can be a potent one as a commercial ship sitting on the ground is haemorrhaging money even if cargoes and passengers are not lost to vessels that
+The threat of a lawsuit or a similar reason why the characters' ship will have to stay in port until the matter is resolved can be a potent one as a commercial ship sitting on the ground is haemorrhaging money even if cargoes and passengers are not lost to vessels that